Why am I charged RMB 2 on a daily basis?

-I have purchased MQTT(LMQ) instances and settled the bill, but why am I charged again after sending messages?
+I have purchased MQTT(Light Message Queue) instances and settled the bill, but why am I charged again after sending messages?

-LMQ prepayment only covers the protocols supported by LMQ, namely the message transmission and message storage in MQTT, and does not cover the Topic occupation fee of MQ and the API calling fee incurred by other protocols (TCP/HTTP) supported by MQ.
+Light Message Queue prepayment only covers the protocols supported by itself, namely the message transmission and message storage in MQTT, and does not cover the Topic occupation fee of MQ and the API calling fee incurred by other protocols (TCP) supported by MQ.

 Thank you!
 We've received your feedback.